coredns/coredns/plugin/hosts/README.md

 - `coredns_hosts_entries{}` - The combined number of entries in hosts and Corefile.
 - `coredns_hosts_reload_timestamp_seconds{}` - The timestamp of the last reload of hosts file.

+## Ready

+This plugin reports readiness to the ready plugin.
+This will happen after,

+1. all inline rules have been successfully loaded, and
+2. if `no_file` is **not** set; the hosts file has been successfully loaded.

 ## Examples

 Load `/etc/hosts` file.